What is End Point Assessment?

 Apprenticeship Standards we Assess

-The end-point assessment must be conducted by a registered assessment organisation that is independent from the apprentice’s training provider and/or employer, to ensure everyone following the same apprenticeship standard is assessed consistently.
+The end-point assessment must be conducted by a registered assessment organisation by somebody who is independent of the apprentice’s training and/or employer.
+This ensures robust and consistent assessment.

-Each assessment is defined within each individual apprenticeship standard assessment plan.
-The synoptic assessments are designed to be holistic, and evaluate the skills, knowledge and behaviours over a broad range of the relevant standard.
+Synoptic assessments are designed to evaluate skills, knowledge and behaviours over a broad range of the relevant standard.
 A range of assessment methods will be used at each End-Point Assessment.
-These can include: tests, observations, projects, professional discussions, competency interviews and portfolio reviews.
+These can include tests, observations, projects, professional discussions, competency interviews and portfolio reviews.

 Get in touch